xiaoxiaobt/Reaktor-Data-Science-project/README.md

 ## Usage

 - Start the application, and enter the required data into the left panel.
-Then, click "Estimate" to see your recommendation.
+Then, click `Estimate` to see your recommendation.
 - Alternatively, explore the map with the mouse and click on one area that is interesting for you.

 ---